haoyu-wangg/scDIFF/Readme.md

 For the sequence information, we use the corresponding reference genome files provided by the UCSC Genome Browser as input.
 To set this up, create a folder named genome in the ./scDIFF/CACNN/ directory and download the reference genome file (e.g., mm9.fa.h5) into this folder.
 This file will be used to extract sequence features for the peaks.

-To obtain tissue-specific histone modification information, histone ChIP-seq peak files (in BED format) are aligned to the genome using LiftOver, with '1' indicating the presence and '0' indicating the absence of modification signals for each corresponding protein.
-These processed histone modification signals are stored in .bigWig format.
+To obtain tissue-specific histone modification information, histone ChIP-seq peak files (in BED format) are aligned to the genome using LiftOver, with '1' indicating the presence and '0' indicating the absence of modification signals for each corresponding protein. .
+In cases where multi-source reference sets derive from different tissues, we consider two strategies for handling tissue-specific histone modifications: Union strategy: if a nucleotide locates within any tissue's ChIP-seq peak, it is marked as '1', otherwise marked as '0'; Intersection strategy: if a nucleotide locates within all tissues' ChIP-seq peaks, it is marked as '1', otherwise marked as '0'.
+All ChIP-seq peaks are directly downloaded from the ensemble database.These processed histone modification signals are stored in .bigWig format.

 For optimal performance, we recommend filtering out peaks that are accessible in less than 1% of cells.
 Processed data should be organized in the data directory according to the tissue type, as described in the directory structure above.